LNAT University and Score Requirements

 Do I need to take LNAT?

-LNAT forms part of admissions process for some of the most prestigious law schools in the world.
 As the English Law enjoys such prominence in the commercial spheres, it is no wonder that you will find these universities in the UK.

 What is the required Score?

-In this guide, we will also consider what LNAT score is required.
-Whilst there are usually no specific cut-off scores, and your application will be assessed in a holistic manner, it is worthwhile to consider the average score statistics.
+Before launching into considering each specific university, it is best to understand what your aim is and what should be your preparation for LNAT.
 You should be aiming to be cut and above the average, as you wish to ensure that your application is a foregone conclusion.
-Consider that LNAT is the only genuine quantitative metric by which the admissions team can compare candidates: everyone has different A-levels, everyone has some work experience, everyone can write a persuasive personal statement.
+To expand on a previous point, consider that LNAT is the only genuine quantitative metric by which the admissions team can compare candidates: everyone has different A-levels, everyone has some work experience, everyone can write a persuasive personal statement.
 It stands to reason that doing well on your LNAT may well be that additional factor to put you across the line.

 NB The statistics do not account for a spilt between home and international students, unless expressly stated.
-Usually, the level required of an international student is higher (about 10%).
+Usually, the level required of an international student is higher (about 5-10%).

 University of Oxford